 The upper limit for credits in one semester is 18.
 Requests to exceed the credit limit must be sent to the Undergraduate Program Director of the Department.
-Note that permission is rarely granted to exceed 18 credits in any one semester.
+Note that permission is rarely granted to exceed 18 credits.

 10. Supplemental Exams